South Dakota vs. Wayfair, Inc., also known as the “Wayfair decision,” is a Supreme Court ruling ushering in a whole new

 Another caveat to this whole Court ruling: It’s not set in stone.
 Congress actually has authority over this issue, and politicians could write legislation that contradicts the Court’s ruling.
 It’s not likely Congress would write laws that intentionally limits economic growth… but, just saying, it’s possible.

 Now other states will mimic South Dakota’s law

 If there’s a new way to make money, you can bet states and local governments will jump on it.
 And they’re jumping on it FAST.

 Many states are following South Dakota’s lead.
 States mimic the four things from South Dakota’s tax law, listed above, effectively creating carbon copy tax code.
 (And here lies the possibility for simplification!)

 So, which other states should you keep an eye on?
-Minnesota issued a press release that they’re examining the Court ruling and their tax laws, promising more guidance to come.
-Other states making moves include: Washington, Wyoming, Wisconsin, West Virginia, Vermont, Virginia, Tennessee, Texas, South Carolina, Rhode Island, Pennsylvania, Oklahoma, North Dakota, New York, New Mexico, New Jersey, Nebraska, Mississippi, Minnesota, Maine, Louisiana, Kentucky, Iowa, Indiana, Illinois, Hawaii, Georgia, Connecticut, California, and Alabama.
+Basically, all of them.
+Other states making moves include: Washington, Wyoming, Wisconsin, West Virginia, Vermont, Virginia, Tennessee, Texas, South Carolina, Rhode Island, Pennsylvania, Oklahoma, North Dakota, New York, New Mexico, New Jersey, Nebraska, Mississippi, Minnesota, Maine, Louisiana, Kentucky, Iowa, Indiana, Illinois, Idaho, Hawaii, Georgia, Connecticut, Colorado, California, DC, Arkansas, Arizona, and Alabama.

 All in all, what’s the impact?